ahmubashshir/ahmubashshir.github.io/quotes.md

 > Everything we hear is an opinion, not a fact.
 Everything we see is a perspective, not the truth.
 > \- Marcus Aurelius

+> Any fool can write code that a computer can understand.
+Good programmers write code that humans can understand.
+> \- Martin Fowler